 Join our Team

-Wave-Master Systems Ltd have obtained patent protection for the core technology of the Wave-Master wave generating modules.
-They also have accumulated a comprehensive body of knowledge through several years of work in scale model systems.
+Wave-Master Systems have obtained patent protection for the core technology of the Wave-Master wave generating modules.
+We also have accumulated a comprehensive body of knowledge through several years of work in scale model systems.

 Not being an engineeing company, they recognise that it will be essential to enter into a partnership with an engineering company in order to: